Numerical Analysis of Target Enumeration via Euler Characteristic Integrals: Introduction

-This paper is a numerical analysis of the target enumeration via Euler characteristic integral technique given by Ghrist and Baryshnikov.
-It proceeds by analyzing the causes of the most common first order (section \ref{first_order_section}) and second order errors (\ref{second_order_section}) in target enumeration when the sensor field is discretized, then combinatorial arguments are given for the probabilities of these different errors under the assumption that the targets' 2-dimensional projections are disk shaped and targets fall onto the sensor field under a uniform distribution.
-With these probabilities calculated, the errors can be added back and the correct number of targets can be better approximated (\ref{applications}).
-We then derive an asymptotic result for how the Euler characteristic integral behaves for large numbers of targets (\ref{Asymptotic_Behavior}).
+This paper provides numerical analysis of the target enumeration via Euler characteristic integral technique given by Baryshnikov and Ghrist \cite{ghrist09,baryshnikov10}.
+In particular, we examine different sources of error when our sensor field is discretized and determine how to account for them.
+We begin by analyzing the causes of the most common first order (Section \ref{first_order_section}) and second order errors (Section \ref{second_order_section}) in target enumeration when the sensor field is discretized.
+The probabilities of these different errors appearing, under the assumption that the targets' two-dimensional projections are disk shaped and targets fall onto the sensor field under a discrete uniform distribution, are estimated using combinatorial arguments.
+We then derive an asymptotic result showing how the Euler characteristic integral behaves for large numbers of targets (Theorem \ref{asymptotic_thm}).
+Finally, we find that our second order error formula is proportional to much higher order errors, and use this knowledge to approximate the number of targets resting in a sensor field (Section \ref{applications}).